Tochukz/Amazon-Web-Services/ElementalMediaConvert/readme.md

 2. __DRM encryption__
 Optionally you can encrypt your content using DRM encryption to protect your content from unauthorized.
 3. __Upload files for transcoding__
-Copy a video input file to the input s3 bucket.
+Copy a video input file(s) to the input s3 bucket.
 ```
 $ aws s3 cp Robin-Thicke_Blurred-Lines.mp4 s3://tochukwu-media-convert-input
+$ aws s3 cp Outkast_Hey-Ya.mp4 s3://tochukwu-media-convert-input
 ```
 MediaConvert may also accept an HTTP(S) endpoint as the file input source instead of an S3 path.
 See [supported input type](https://docs.aws.amazon.com/mediaconvert/latest/ug/reference-codecs-containers-input.html)

 4. __Set up IAM permissions__
 An IAM service role is needed to allow MediaConvert access to your resources, such as your input files and the locations where your output files are stored.
 First create a role with a defined trust policy.
-A trust policy specifies which IAM entities (accounts, users, roles, services) can assume the role.
 ```
 $ aws iam create-role --role-name MediaConvertS3Role --assume-role-policy-document file://trust-policy.json
 ```